okey/ox/README.md

 ### Building and running ox

 Currently ox builds and runs with rust 1.27 stable.
-To run it on an NWScript file, you the appropriate definitions file.
-They are IP of the relevant companies so you must use your own copies, I can't provide any here.
+To run it on an NWScript file, you also need to pass it the appropriate definitions file.
+They are IP of the relevant companies so you must use your own copies -- I can't provide any here.

 ### TODO